ancient civilizations and old testament free history curriculum image

 ancient greek ruins ancient pyramid knight in armor ancient roman ruins history curriculum for kids

-SO… WHAT WILL YOU NEED FOR THIS HISTORY STUDY?
+WHAT WILL YOU NEED FOR THIS HISTORY STUDY?

 Internet access.

+And maybe little creativity!
 Seriously.
 That’s all you need.

 You can complete all of these units with very limited materials.
 However, I have LOTS of suggestions for Hands-On Projects, movies, books, games, and more to ADD to the learning FUN!
+Give this history curriculum a chance.
+I think you and your family could actually be pretty EXCITED to do these lessons!

 stack of books and kid reading history book list